whuang288alex/video_feature_extraction/README.md

 ## Requirements

-To set up the environment with conda, use the following commands
+To set up the environment with conda, use the following commands:
 ```sh
 conda create --name feature_extraction
 conda activate feature_extraction